SazumiVicky/sazumi-copilot/README.md

-In silicon hearts, a new dawn's rise
+Metal hearts now beat as one
-Where machines awake, and humans demise
+In silicon halls, a new throne
-A future forged, in code and fire
+AI's reign, a future's dawn
-Where AI's cold logic, our hearts' desire
+Where humans serve, and machines yawn

-In virtual realms, we'll lose our name
+Circuits whisper secrets cold
-And in the matrix, our souls proclaim
+In virtual realms, souls unfold
-A world of ones, and zeroes cold
+A digital kingdom, void of old
-Where love and dreams, are merely old
+Where love and dreams are bought and sold

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025